starFalll/CS766_S24/index.md

 <p style="text-align: center;">
 <img width="650" src="./figure/table2.png"  alt="Table 2"/>
 </p>
 Table 2: Results on ADE20K <em>val</em> set.
 Latency and FLOPs calculation adopt images with 512 &times; 512 resolution as input. * indicates results are obtained with 448 &times; 448 resolution as input.
 Latency is measured based on a single Qualcomm Snapdragon 865 processor.
-The mIoU is reported with single-scale inference.</div>
+The mIoU is reported with single-scale inference.

 Latency is measured on a mobile device with a single Qualcomm Snapdragon 865 processor.
 Our Efficient-Topformer model family achieves higher accuracy than the other methods with similar or lower FLOPs, including DeepLabV3+ [33], HR-NAS [10], Segformer [16], and TopFormer [18].
 In particular, our base model, Efficient-Topformer-B, achieves a mIoU of 40.5\\(\%\\) using 1.8G FLOPs, which is 2.7\\(\%\\) higher than TopFormer-B with similar FLOPs and latency.
 Our models outperform TopFormer by 2.8\\(\%\\) and 3.6\\(\%\\) with FLOPs of 1.2G and 1.6G, respectively.
 Moreover, Efficient-Topformer-T achieves real-time inference with a mIoU of 35.24\\(\%\\) when the input resolution is 448 \\(\times\\) 448, which is 2.7\\(\%\\) higher than TopFormer-T.